dart-lang/language/resources/type-system/inference.md

 ## CHANGELOG

+2023.06.15
+  - Adjust function literal return type inference to avoid spurious application of `flatten`, and make sure return statements do not affect generator functions.

 2022.05.12
   - Define the notions of "constraint solution for a set of type variables" and "Grounded constraint solution for a set of type variables".
 These